 - Franco-Algerian Chamber of Commerce and Industry

-the strengthening of human resources, economic and sustainable development of the productive sector, good governance, the rule of law, the modernization of the public sector and enhanced decentralized cooperation.
-This DCP was renewed for a period of 5years (2013-2017) during the visit of the President of the French Republic.
-Training for young Algerians was a priority, and Algeria is one of the main beneficiaries of the French cooperation funding.
+Our cultural, scientific and technical cooperation is carried out in the framework of the partnership framework document (DCP, document cadre de partenariat), which was renewed during the April 2016 CIHN meeting and which sets out: the strengthening of human capital, economic and sustainable development and the productive sector, good governance, the modernization of the public sector and enhanced decentralized cooperation.
+This DCP was renewed for a period of 5 years (2013-2017) during the visit of the President of the French Republic in June 2015, making training for young Algerians a priority.
+Algeria is one of the main beneficiaries of the French cooperation funding.

 Our academic cooperation seeks to support the LMD (bachelor’s, master’s, doctorate) reform, the training of professors, the creation of excellence hubs (École supérieure algérienne des affaires business school; Higher School of Technology, preparatory courses, a network of Higher Technology Teaching Institutes), and the improvement of the education and vocational training system.
-The third France-Algeria conference on higher education and research was held in Algeria in January2013.
-Teaching of and in French is also central to our action: assistance in improving initial and continuous training of French teachers in both secondary and higher education; support for doctoral students in French; support for the creation of intensive language teaching centres in 35Algerian universities.
+The third France-Algeria conference on higher education and research was held in Algeria in January 2013.
+Teaching of and in French is also central to our action: assistance in improving initial and continuous training of French teachers in both secondary and higher education; support for doctoral students in French; support for the creation of intensive language teaching centres in 35 Algerian universities.

-Institutional cooperation aims to support areas including the modernization of justice, administration, transport, spatial planning and civil protection.
+Institutional cooperation aims notably to support areas including the modernization of justice, administration, transport, spatial planning and civil protection.
 It encourages decentralized cooperation and support for civil society.

 - Website of the French Embassy in Algeria

-Algiers French Institute:
+- Algiers French Institute